The Bible verse in this week’s coloring page highlights a central theme of Scripture, that of Christ’s ultimate sacrifice:

 If you prefer a bound collection, follow this link to check out my new line of coloring books — good for all ages.

 Ideas for using these free printable coloring pages:

-- If your younger children have a hard time sitting still through church, let them color these Scriptures during the Sunday sermon.
-Older kids might rather take notes with this printable.
+- If your younger children struggle to sit still through church, let them color these Scriptures during the Sunday sermon.
+Older kids might prefer to take notes with this printable.

 - My children and I enjoy coloring these sheets together while Dad reads aloud to us in the evening.
 (For a special treat, I let them use my Prismacolor pencils — but only with supervision, as they’re professional-grade and a little pricey.)